I-3-6-20.Notices Associated with Own-Motion Review

 2. Proffering Protest Memorandum

-When the AC initiates own motion review based on a protest from an effectuating component or a Regional Commissioner's office, the AC must proffer the protest memorandum to the claimant and representative, if any, unless the AC intends to issue a fully favorable decision.
-The own motion notice will also provide an opportunity to request a supplemental hearing, when appropriate.
+When the AC initiates own-motion review based on a protest from an effectuating component or a Regional Commissioner's office, the AC must proffer the protest memorandum to the claimant and representative, if any, unless the AC intends to issue a fully favorable decision.
+However, the AC may proffer the protest memorandum with its final action when it remands a case for further proceedings or issues a decision that is favorable in part and remands the remaining issues for further proceedings.
+When appropriate, the AC will issue an interim notice of review providing the claimant an opportunity to request a supplemental hearing.
 For more information about proffering evidence, see HALLEX I-3-2-16.

-Interim benefits may be payable if the AC takes own motion review on a hearing decision that finds a claimant disabled or finds that a claimant continues to be disabled.
-If applicable, the AC will advise the claimant in its notice that the agency will pay interim benefits if the AC does not issue a final decision within 110 days after the date of the hearing decision.
-Interim benefits are not payable in claims that involve a closed period of disability or a deceased claimant, because only future benefits are payable to these claimants.
+Interim benefits may be payable if the AC takes own-motion review on a hearing decision that finds a claimant disabled or finds that a claimant continues to be disabled.
+If applicable, the AC will advise the claimant in its interim notice that the agency will pay interim benefits if the AC does not issue a final decision within 110 days after the date of the hearing decision.
+Interim benefits are not payable in claims that involve a closed period of disability or a deceased claimant.
 For specific notice language, see HALLEX I-3-6-40 C.

 4. Subsequent Applications

-If relevant, the own motion notice will state whether the proposed action has any impact on a subsequent application or subsequent allowance.
+If relevant, the interim notice will state whether the proposed action would have any impact on a subsequent application or subsequent allowance.